-Does Your Strategy Include A Text Notification System?
+Does Your Communication Strategy Include a Text Notification System?

 The Age of Technology